marvmilo/marvmiloTools/README.md

 [IMPORTED]: This is the SECOND script
 ```
 &nbsp;
 Another feature is blocking the output, if running in background.
-So you don't ned space for logs with endless looping Scripts.
+So you don't need space for logs with endless looping Scripts.
 #### Example 2:
 ```
 print = mmt.ScriptPrint("NAME", block = True).print